Charles John Huffham Dickens

 Thus it's perhaps not altogether surprising that his writing style can be best described as "barely controlled chaos."
 It mirrored the society he lived and wrote in

 — sentimental and satirical, melodramatic and priggish, exuberantly credulous and narrowly sceptical.
+And as if to match the action, the style of diction is wordy in the extreme — popular legend holds that he was "paid by the word."
 These novels are stuffed full of literary flourishes that are not Snark Bait

 today only because their author was an undisputed genius.
 As in a modern Soap Opera